Scirra/Construct-bugs/README.md

 To avoid reporting bugs we've already fixed, please only test the latest version of Construct 3, including the latest beta release.

+## Voting on bugs
+You can add a "+1" reaction to a bug report to indicate you are also interested in that bug.
+When viewing an issue, there is an "Add your reaction" button in the top-right corner.
+Click on that and select the "thumbs up" (+1) reaction.

+This provides a basic voting system, so we can better prioritise issues that many people have voted for.

+You can also subscribe to issues using the button to the right of the issue.
+This will create a notification on GitHub whenever the issue is updated.

 # Bug report FAQ

 Here are answers to common questions or concerns during the bug report process.
 These really are asked frequently, so it's worth a look.